EllaBrands/stanDev/Prior-Choice-Recommendations.md

 * Prior for a single correlation parameter
   * Uniform(-1,1) is noninformative
   * Other times we will expect a correlation to be positive, for example the correlation between a pre-test and post-test.
 Here it could make sense to model using some latent score, that is to move to some sort of IRT model.
 We should give an example of this for the wiki
+  * If doing modal estimation, see section on Boundary Avoiding Priors above

 * Prior for a covariance matrix
   * Ben recommends LKJ(4).
 LKJ(1) is uniform on the correlation matrix but this gets weird if you look at the marginals.
 Ben thinks 4 df is a reasonable default.
 No, Ben doesn't (and it is a shape parameter rather than the degrees of freedom).
 Anything over 2 is very concentrated at the identity matrix.
+  * If doing modal estimation, see section on Boundary Avoiding Priors above

 * Prior for scale parameters in hierarchical models
   * Gelman (2006) suggested half-Cauchy with mode at 0 and scale set to a large value (in the 8-schools example, we used the value 25), or with the scale estimated from data in a hierarchical-hierarchical setting in which there are many variance parameters which can be given a common prior.
   * The Gelman (2006) recommendations may be too weak for many purposes.
 If the number of groups is small, the data don't provide much information on the group-level variance, and so it can make sense to use stronger prior information, in two ways.
 First:  Cauchy might be too broad, maybe better to use something like a t_4 or even half-normal if you don't think there's a chance of any really big values.
 Second:  maybe the scale parameter for this hyperprior should be set to something reasonable, not to something large.
 This would suggest something like half-normal(0,1) or half-t(4,0,1) as default choices.
   * Historically, a prior on the scale parameter with a long right tail has been considered "conservative" in that it allows for large values of the scale parameter which in turn correspond to minimal pooling.
 But from a modern point of view, minimal pooling is not a default, and a statistical method that underpools can be thought of as overreacting to noise and thus "anti-conservative."
+  * If doing modal estimation, see section on Boundary Avoiding Priors above

 * Prior for cutpoints in ordered logit or probit regression
+  * For full Bayes, uniform priors typically should be ok, I think.
+  * For modal estimation, put in some pseudodata in each category to prevent "cutpoint collapse"
+  * Need to flesh out this section with examples.